rbarrois/xworkflows/doc/reference.rst

 will add or enhance a method for each transition, according to the following rules:

-- If a class method is decorated with :func:`transition('XXX') <transition>` where ``XXX`` is the name of a transition, that method becomes the :class:`~base.TransitionImplementation` for that transition
+- If a class method is decorated with :func:`transition('XXX') <transition>` where ``XXX`` is the name of a transition, that method becomes the :class:`~base.ImplementationWrapper` for that transition
-- For each remaining transition, if a method exists with the same name *and* is decorated with the :func:`~transition` decorator, it will be used as the :class:`~base.TransitionImplementation` of the transition.
+- For each remaining transition, if a method exists with the same name *and* is decorated with the :func:`~transition` decorator, it will be used for the :class:`~base.ImplementationWrapper` of the transition.
 Methods with a transition name but no decorator will raise a :exc:`TypeError` -- this ensures that all magic is somewhat explicit.
 - For all transitions which didn't have an implementation in the class definition, a new method is added to the class